The Cash Flow for IT Agencies Search Guide: 5 Strategies to Improve Liquidity

 The IT Context:

 Encourage clients to sign ongoing support or maintenance contracts after a project is completed.
-This not only improves cash flow predictability but also strengthens client relationships and increases customer lifetime value.
+This not only improves cash flow predictability but also strengthens client relationships.

 4. Optimize Your Invoicing Process